Lucas-Rattighieri/qtsuru/README.md

-# QSim
+# Q-Tsuru

-QSim is a library for simulating quantum circuits and algorithms using PyTorch.
+Q-Tsuru is a library for simulating quantum circuits and algorithms using PyTorch.
 Quantum states are represented as vectors (tensors), and all operations are applied directly on these vectors, ensuring efficiency for multi-qubit systems.

 ---